xtang2010/ollama-qnx/README.md

 So, while the Sun emits white light with an almost infinite range of wavelengths, our eyes perceive this scattered blue light as the dominant color for the sky.
 ```

+## Others
+Even though I only tested this on QNX, but this client is implemented in python only, so it *should* also run on any OS that had python support.